pdasigi/neural-event-model/README.md

 ## Paper

-This is a reimplementation (with minor modifications) of the model described in the following paper:
+This is a reimplementation (with minor modifications) of the model described in the following paper, with labels indicating newswire anomalies:

 [*Modeling Newswire Events using Neural Networks for Anomaly Detection*](http://www.anthology.aclweb.org/C/C14/C14-1134.pdf)